 Email: khorn4@binghamton.edu

-Taylor Brown is a second-year graduate student from Phoenix, Arizona.
+Taylor Brown is a second-year PhD student from Phoenix, Arizona.
 She earned dual Bachelor of Science degrees in Psychological Sciences and Biomedical Sciences from Northern Arizona University.
 Before joining the CAMP Lab, she worked in Dr. Nicolaas Bohnen’s Functional Neuroimaging, Cognitive, and Mobility Laboratory at the University of Michigan, where she contributed to studies examining cognitive, motor, and non-motor changes in Parkinson’s disease using PET and MRI imaging.
 At the CAMP Lab, her research focuses on understanding spatial and relational memory changes in older adults through the use of eye-tracking and fMRI techniques.

 Email: tbrown19@binghamton.edu

 Giannis is a second-year PhD student from Thessaloniki, Greece.
 He attended Union College for his undergraduate studies, where he received a B.S. in Cognitive Neuroscience.
-After completing his bachelors, he joined Dr. Angela Gutchess' Aging Culture & Cognition (ACC) lab at Brandeis University as lab manager.
+After completing his Bachelor's, he joined Dr. Angela Gutchess' Aging Culture & Cognition (ACC) lab at Brandeis University as lab manager.
 With the ACC lab, he was part of studies investigating aging and cultural effects on memory processes and cognition.
 His interests in aging and memory research using neuroimaging techniques, which became refined during his professional research experience, led him to joining the CAMP lab.

 Email: ivaloumas@binghamton.edu

-Expected Graduation: 2026
+Expected Graduation: Spring 2026

 Majors: Psychology, Asian & Asian-American Studies

-Expected Graduation: 2026
+Expected Graduation: Spring 2026

 I hope this lab will bolster my research and professional skills as I hope to pursue a PhD in Clinical Psychology.
 I hope to utilize the skills I've learned from past research labs, teaching assistantships, and other work experiences to support this lab's investigation of how aging impacts memory.